How To Build in 2030

 The demand for buildings, drive for efficiency and rise of technology has given new life to the field of prefabrication or offsite manufacturing - where some elements of a building are produced in a factory before being transported to site for assembly.

-Above: Prefabricated construction can improve safety, cut costs, reduce construction timelines and raise quality (image courtesy of Katerra).
+Above: Prefabricated construction can improve safety, cut costs, reduce construction timelines and raise quality.
+Image courtesy of Innovaré Systems.

 Able to get the benefits of standardisation with the adaptability needed for a wide range of sites and building types, offsite will shape how we build in ten years time.